|

 daughters, one diagnosed with full FAS, the other with FASD, to

+have irreparable organic brain damage.
 Because of the guilt and shame I felt when I found out that drinking

 while I was pregnant had harmed my daughters (I had already been